-Encourage Sharing: An explainer video planted in a casual social media conversation can easily be seen by hundreds of friends and followers…and cause a powerful chain reaction.
+Encourage Sharing: A tech explainer video planted in a casual social media conversation can easily be seen by hundreds of friends and followers…and cause a powerful chain reaction.

 Increase Traffic to Your Website: Getting a better search engine ranking and pulling people from secondary outlets and platforms such as Facebook, Twitter, or YouTube, means a lot more customers.
 No wonder search results with video get 42% better results than those without video.

 Make Sales and Investor Pitches Easier: If you’re tired of sweating and stuttering your way through sales and investor pitches, a tech explainer video could be your new best friend.
 Access it anywhere there is WiFi or Internet service (or put it on a flash drive) and never get mid-pitch pit stains again.

 What features should you look for in your ideal tech explainer video?
 The best explainer videos are under two minutes.
 They clearly dictate the product or service directly to the target audience, but without feeling like an advertisement.
 Many successful tech businesses use animated explainer videos, including Mint, Google, Dropbox, and Skype.

 What makes all these particular explainer videos successful?

 The Script: The best explainer videos have fresh, creative scripts.
 The animation glides above this basic foundation so the customer feels confident about your product or service.